Papercut (Zedd song): Background

 In an interview Zedd said: "I thought "Papercut" would probably be my least favorite song, actually, because it's so long and it's not very catchy.
 It's unconventional and has this long dip in the middle, which to me is like the movie moment where you close your eyes and see Inception or Interstellar.
 I love that kind of stuff but I thought people wouldn't."

 "Papercut" was premiered at Zedd's True Colors Experience on 10 May 2015 in Philadelphia, Pennsylvania.
 The listening session was held in Fonthill Castle, chosen to reflect the cinematic nature of the song.

 Sivan revealed in a YouTube video on 29 June 2015 that he and Zedd didn't meet each other at all to do the song: "I just went into the studio one day and recorded the vocal and left...and that was it."

 On 17 July 2015, Zedd uploaded the song audio onto his Vevo account, featuring an updated single cover.
 The song was chosen over "Bumble Bee" as the third single on his LP.

 Critical reception

 The song has received positive reviews from critics, who praised Sivan's vocals on the track.
 Nic Kelly from Project U wrote, "At the start, "Papercut" sounds like it could be a ballad.
 Then it sounds like it could be in Frozen.
 Then the beat kicks and Troye starts singing and it's exceptionally amazing," and said Sivan is "the perfect vocalist for this."
 Chris Haigh, from Pop Insomniacs, called the track a "highlight of the album" and "an impressive slice of house-pop helmed by Sivan's promising vocals".
 Glenn Gamboa, from Newsday, said the track is "a fascinating suite of synth-pop".

+Composition

+An electro house song with a dance-pop melody.
+It lasts for seven minutes and twenty three seconds and has a tempo of 126 BPM.
+The song has two EDM drops, one is more electro and the other more progressive.